kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

-     - **`Unschedulable`:** Returned if in-memory scheduled child groups < `minGroupCount`, but the sum of scheduled groups and remaining child groups $\ge$ `minGroupCount` (indicating the CPG is currently unschedulable but remains resolvable in future passes).
+     - **`Unschedulable`:** Returned if in-memory scheduled child groups < `minGroupCount`, but the sum of scheduled groups and remaining child groups $\ge$ `minGroupCount` (indicating the CPG is currently unschedulable but may become schedulable when more siblings are simulated).
-     - **`UnschedulableAndUnresolvable`:** Returned if the sum of scheduled groups and remaining admissible child groups < `minGroupCount` (the parent CPG is mathematically impossible to schedule), immediately aborting the recursive cycle early.
+     - **`UnschedulableAndUnresolvable`:** Returned if the sum of scheduled groups and remaining admissible child groups < `minGroupCount` (the CPG is mathematically impossible to schedule), immediately aborting the recursive cycle early for this CPG.

 3. **`Permit`:**
    Executed at the Permit stage of the scheduling cycle strictly at the